 Has a new kind of uplifting perception or intuition ever come to you?
 Perhaps a sense of wholeness or timelessness, or an encounter with a side to reality that goes beyond the world as we usually know it.
 A short moment when you sensed that something new has been revealed – something usually hidden?
 Communication … Continue reading Communication of higher awareness.

-Sacred writing is also full of story, parable, prophetic vision and poetry, much of which is rich in imagery expressing, many would say, a sublime message.
-For example would you accept that the creation legend and its Bible images about the world being made in seven days is really allegory and not meant to be … Continue reading Bible images – How to understand?
+Sacred writing is full of story, parable, prophetic vision and poetry, much of which is rich in imagery expressing, many would say, a sublime message.
+For example would you accept that the creation legend and its Bible images about the world being made in seven days is really allegory and not meant to be taken … Continue reading Bible images – How to understand?

 With the improvements in technology, close up and dramatic footage of behaviour of animals has become a top focus for television documentary programmes.
 Behaviour of animals We are amazed by the myriads of flying starlings forming beautiful patterns like clouds in the evening sky, the protection and encouragement of its cub by the polar bear, … Continue reading Animals – Can they teach us spiritual lessons?